microsoft/azurelinux-tutorials/README.md

 Occassionally you may need to install a very specific version of a package in your image at build time, rather than the latest version.
 CBL-Mariner supports this capability.

-This time let's add `unzip` version 6.0-19, and the latest dash release for `etcd` version 3.5.1 to our demo image.
+This time let's add `unzip` version 6.0-19, and the latest dash release for `etcd` version 3.5.1 to your demo image.
 You do this in the following way:

 ```json
 {